estools/esquery/API usage.md

 ### Fields

-You can also query on the [Mozilla Parser API](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/SpiderMonkey/Parser_API) fields directly
+You can also query on the [ESTree API](https://github.com/estree/estree) fields directly

 Example: